 - Evaluate your current PPM solutions and practices to identify what you’re missing

 - Look for PPM solutions that address those specific needs

 - Check if the PPM solutions you consider are aligned with your strategic objectives and existing IT strategy

 - Consider the amount of time needed for solution implementation

-To help you get started on picking the right solution for you, we have put together an Introductory Guide to PPM Software.
+To help you get started on picking the right solution for you, we have put together an introductory guide to PPM software.
+Check it out here.